esito/ano-doc/src/mdx/dberase-referensces/get-started-with-dberase/dberase-get-started-overview.md

 ## Access to DBmasker Service

 To start working with DBmasker you will need to buy the service.
-Visit [Registration Process](./registration.md) for more information.
+Visit [Service Access](./access) for more information.